 The first thing to consider when using the Plugin is that it works with all of our payment gateways except PayPal.

-Second, our Donation Plugin is supported (meaning we can provide support) for websites that are built using Wordpress, Squarespace, Spacecraft, and Weebly.
+Second, our Donation Plugin is supported (meaning we can provide support) for websites that are built using Wordpress, Squarespace, Spacecraft, Weebly, and Wix.
 If you have a developer who is willing and able to figure out how to install the Plugin on a non-supported website, they are welcome to do so.
-However, Kindful will only be able to provide support for a Donation Plugin installed on Wordpress, Squarespace, Spacecraft or Weebly.
+However, Kindful will only be able to provide support for a Donation Plugin installed on Wordpress, Squarespace, Spacecraft, Weebly, or Wix.

 When the Plugin is installed on your website, it will be accessible through a button that your donors can push.
 Once they push this button, a short form will pop up, allowing them to input their payment source and complete their donation.
 This option only allows the user to include their full name and email address.